-- (1) [County] shall require a planting plan for: - (a) The area to be vegetated under the solar panels; and - (b) Replanting required in Section D(3) (5). - (2) [County] may consider the constraints and opportunities presented by a project area and authorize planting or other mitigation to address the requirements of Sections D(3) (5) from any of the following options: - (a) Planting on-site in one of the following planting areas: - (i) The area within 300 feet landward from the mean high water line of tidal waters, from the landward boundary of a tidal wetland, or from the edge of each bank of a tributary stream; - (ii) Contiguous to or within a designated forest interior dwelling bird habitat; or - (iii) A wildlife corridor; or - (b) Based on a signed agreement with the Critical Area Commission: - (i) Planting off-site in accordance with the options specified in 1(a) above; - (ii) Create a wetland migration area, nonstructural shoreline erosion control project, or other nature-based practice that naturally adjusts to changing environmental conditions through the lifespan of the practice and is designed to address future sea level rise, precipitation-induced flooding, or other climate change impacts;
+- (1) [County] shall require a planting plan for: - (a) The area to be vegetated under the solar panels; or - (b) Replanting required in Section C (4) and (5). - (2) [County] may consider the constraints and opportunities presented by a project area and authorize planting or other mitigation to address the requirements of Sections C(4) and (5) from any of the following options: - (a) Planting on-site in one of the following planting areas: - (i) The area within 300 feet beyond the landward boundary of tidal waters or tidal wetlands, or the edge of each bank of a tributary stream; - (ii) Contiguous to or within a designated forest interior dwelling bird habitat; or - (iii) A wildlife corridor; or - (b) Based on a signed agreement with the Critical Area Commission: - (i) Planting off-site in accordance with the options specified in 1(a) above; - (ii) Create a wetland migration area, nonstructural shoreline erosion control project, or other nature-based practice that naturally adjusts to changing environmental conditions through the lifespan of the practice and is designed to address future sea level rise, precipitation-induced flooding, or other climate change impacts; - (iii) Create, restore, or enhance a nontidal wetland that results in habitat and water quality benefits provided it is authorized by the Maryland Department of the Environment; or - (iv) Other alternative mitigation options that include provisions for Commission review; or - (c) Collect a fee in lieu in accordance with Section F below. - (3) Any general landscape screening requirements for an energy generating system shall not be included as part of the mitigation planting required in Section C.

-- (iii) Create, restore, or enhance a nontidal wetland that results in habitat and water quality benefits if it is authorized by the Maryland Department of the Environment; or - (iv) Other alternative mitigation options that include provisions for Commission review; or - (c) Collect a fee in lieu in accordance with Section F below. - (3) Any general landscape screening requirements for an energy generating system shall not be included as part of the mitigation planting required in Section D. - (4) Long-term maintenance of the plantings through financial assurance measures shall be provided. - (5) All planting shall be in accordance with this ordinance's reforestation and planting plan requirements, including protecting all planted areas through conservation easements, restrictive covenants, or other protective instruments.
+- (4) Long-term maintenance of the plantings through financial assurance measures shall be provided. - (5) All planting shall be in accordance with this ordinance's reforestation and planting plan requirements, including protecting all planted areas through conservation easements, restrictive covenants, or other protective instruments.